ianfnelson/blog.iannelson.uk/content/posts/2006-05-20-usa-trip-2006-breakfast-prep.md

       </td>

       <td>
-        &#8220;Do you want links sausages or patty?
+        “Do you want links sausages or patty?
       </td>
     </tr>